 You want to take good care of your pet.
-Here are some important facts that will improve the quality of your pet’s life and increase the likelihood that you will grow old gracefully together!
+Here are some important things that you can do that will improve the quality of your pet’s life and increase the likelihood that you will grow old gracefully together!

-9. Continually work on behavioral and obedience training.
-To effectively train and consequently enjoy your pet more, pet owners need to actively be involved in training their pet regularly.
-Professional input from trainers helps.
+9. Make behavioral and obedience training a priority.
+Again, having a pet is a responsibility, and nothing strengthens the animal human bond more than a well-trained pet/owner.
+Pet owners need to actively be involved in training their pet; professional input from trainers helps.
 In a survey of pet owners, those owners that were actively engaged in training programs with their pet reported a much greater enjoyment with their pet than those which did not.
 Reduce your angst!
 Train your pet!
-Jennifer Skaggs is our Certified Professional Dog Trainer who offers private affordable house calls to help you and your dog adjust to each others needs and teach techniques that develop positive behaviors.
+Jennifer Skaggs is our Certified Professional Dog Trainer who offers private affordable house calls to help you and your dog adjust to each other’s needs and teach techniques that develop positive behaviors.
 She also helps your dog learn the basics that all dog owners appreciate.
 Give Jennifer a call at (719) 338-7593 to see how she can help.

 10. Provide activity and enrichment.
 Enrich your pet’s life with toys and other mind and body stimulating activities.
 Daily activity can include walks, hikes, swims, and play time.
 Dogs naturally enjoy exploring, sniffing (hunting), and wrestling with other dogs.
 Cats as predators also enjoy hunting.
 Many toys and other enrichment tools are available on the market today.
 This helps with keeping your pet in shape and keeping their mind engaged!